We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - muscle spasms, cramps, or weakness

 Staying hydrated goes beyond just the water you drink.
-Foods make up around 20 percent of your total fluid requirements each day.
+The Better Health Channel estimates that foods make up around 20 percent of your total fluid requirements each day.
 Along with drinking your 9 to 13 daily cups of water, try to eat lots of fruits and vegetables.

 Some foods with high water content include:

 - Focus on fluids.
 You don’t have to drink plain water to meet your hydration needs.
-Other good sources of fluid include milk, pure fruit juices, tea, and broth.
+Other good sources of hydration include milk, tea, and broth.

 - Skip sugary drinks.
 While you can get fluid from soda, juice, and alcohol, these beverages have high calorie contents.
 It’s still smart to choose water whenever possible.

-- Drink water while out to eat.
-Drink a glass of water instead of ordering another beverage.
-You can save some cash and lower the total calories of your meal, too.
+- Drink water while you’re out to eat instead of ordering another beverage.
+You can save some cash and lower the total calories of your meal too.